richafnu/Viva/Viva/feature-access-management.md

 If a user isn't assigned a policy as an individual or member of a group, the org-wide policy applies.
 This is either the default setting for the feature or the tenant-wide/org-wide policy created by the admin.

 > [!NOTE]
 > - Changes to policies can take up to 24 hours to go into effect for most features.
 > - Changes to policies for the Copilot in Engage feature may take up to 48 hours to go into effect.
 > - If users are in nested groups and you apply access policies to the parent group, the users in the nested groups receive the policies.
 The nested groups and the users in those nested groups must be created in or synchronized to Microsoft Entra ID.
 > - When you add users to or remove them from a Microsoft Entra ID or Microsoft 365 Group, it can take 24 hours before changes to their feature access take effect.
-> - When an admin removes the option for users to opt out by fully enabling or disabling the feature, the user’s opt in/out preference isn't preserved and is reset to the default state.
+> - When an admin removes the option for users to opt out by fully enabling or disabling the feature, the user's opt in/out preference isn't preserved and is reset to the default state.
 If an admin re-enables the option allowing a user to opt out of a feature, users will need to select to opt out of the feature again.
 > - Quick changes to the enablement state for a feature in less than 24 hours after making the change may not result in the resetting of user opt in/out preferences.
 > - For a history of policy creation, updates, and deletions, see the Viva Feature Access Management (VFAM) change logs for your organization in [Microsoft Purview](/purview/tutorial-purview-audit-logs-diagnostics).